Your right to leave

 Applying to leave

-If you want to avoid that, you don’t have to use the form – you can just download this letter, fill in the details, sign it, and hand it in at your CO’s office (or your parents can do that for you as long as you sign it).
+If you want to avoid using the form, you can just download this letter, fill in the details, sign it, and hand it in at your CO’s office (or your parents can do that for you as long as you sign it).

 But, to leave, you must hand in your notice in writing.
 It’s not enough to say you want to leave, even if an officer or NCO tells you that they’re dealing with it.